-For transport purposes, the tank turrets are reduced to their minimum height as shown in Figure 6 above.
+For transport purposes, the tank turrets are reduced to their minimum height as shown in Figure 8 above (Pop 12 and above models only).
 The Invert level can be set by raising the turret height and secured by re-fixing the unit using stainless steel self-tapping screws.
 This joint should also be sealed to prevent water ingress into the unit using silicone.

 The maximum invert depth can be increased using Ø450mm risers but only if specific ground condition checks have been made and the installation appropriately modified.
 In a standard gravity feed HydroClear, there should be no more than three of the risers used.
-In the pumped outlet version we recommend no more than two to allow access to the submersible pump.
+In the pumped outlet version (Pop 12 and above) we recommend no more than two to allow access to the submersible pump.

-If you wish to increase the invert beyond those maximum number of risers (up to a 2.0m maximum invert), we recommend the use of 1200mm concrete rings above the risers to allow access to the manhole cover of the tank.
+If you wish to increase the invert beyond those maximum number of risers (up to a 2.0m maximum invert), we recommend the use of 1200mm concrete rings above the

-Installation for this situation should follow the Wet ground installation procedure.
-The concrete rings need to be fully supported and not transfer any weight to the body of the tank.
+450mm risers to allow access to the manhole cover of the tank.
 You will also need to extend any vertical 110mm pipe to ground level to ensure desludge access to the various chambers in the tank.
-Ensure that rodding points are clearly distinguished from desludge points to prevent to accidental removal of biomedia.
+Installation for this situation should follow the Wet ground installation procedure unless a qualified structural engineer has specified the type of backfill.